Location: United States | Change Location

 Nicole Law

-Nicole Law, PhD, served as a curriculum coordinator for English language learners, cultural responsivity, AVID (Advancement via Individual Determination), district equity, and mathematics and science instruction in the Metropolitan School District of Wayne Township in Indianapolis, Indiana.
+Nicole Law, PhD, author consultant presents in the areas of leadership, professional learning communities, culturally responsive pedagogy, educating multilingual learners, and multidimensional aspects for Visible Learning.
+In addition, she has served as a curriculum coordinator for English language learners, cultural responsivity, AVID (Advancement via Individual Determination), district equity, and mathematics and science instruction in the Metropolitan School District of Wayne Township in Indianapolis, Indiana.
 In this position, Nicole created multilayered and multifaceted professional learning for teachers and administrators covering all aspects of directed programs and curricular areas.
 In 2008, Nicole received the National Milken Award from the state of Indiana.
 Prior to her leadership role, Nicole was a science teacher, administrator, and a building principal.
-She has an MED in elementary administration and supervision from Butler University and a PhD from Indiana State University.
-Nicole is the co-author of Collective Equity and Comprehension: The Skill, Will, and Thrill of Reading.
+She has an MEd in elementary administration and supervision from Butler University and a PhD from Indiana State University.
+Nicole is the coauthor of Collective Equity: A Movement for Creating Communities Where We Can All Breathe and

 Sonja Hollins-Alexander photo